 I am a cultural historian who writes about two subjects: theatre/performance and childhood.
 Sometimes I study these topics together; other times I study them separately.
 My goal, always, is to think through performance and childhood to produce new knowledge about US cultural history, and particularly American formations of race, from the nineteenth century to the present.

-A graduate of Yale's doctoral program in American Studies and an elected member of the American Antiquarian Society, I am Professor and Chair of Studies of Women, Gender, and Sexuality and Professor of African and African American Studies at Harvard University.
+A graduate of Yale's doctoral program in American Studies and an elected member of the American Antiquarian Society, I am the Dillon Professor of American History and Professor of African and African American Studies and of Studies of Women, Gender, and Sexuality and at Harvard University.
+I currently chair the program in Women, Gender, and Sexuality at Harvard.
 I am also a faculty member in Harvard's doctoral program in American Studies and undergraduate program in Theater, Dance, and Media.
 With Stephanie Batiste and Brian Herrera, I edit the book series Performance and American Cultures for New York University Press.

 My most recent book, Racial Innocence: Performing American Childhood from Slavery to Civil Rights, won five awards: the Outstanding Book Award from the Association for Theatre in Higher Education (ATHE, co-winner), the Grace Abbott Best Book Award from the Society for the History of Children and Youth, the Book Award from the Children's Literature Association, the Lois P. Rudnick Book Prize from the New England American Studies Association, and the IRSCL Award from the International Research Society for Children's Literature.
 Racial Innocence was also a runner-up for the American Studies Association's John Hope Franklin Publication Prize and received an Honorable Mention for the Book Award from the Society for the Study of American Women Writers.
 My other books include the anthology Cast Out: Queer Lives in Theater (University of Michigan Press) and a Jewish feminist children's book titled Terrible, Terrible!